 Jack London.
-The Apostate (adapted for pre-intermediate)
+The Apostate (adapted for intermediate)

 The Apostate by Jack London.
 English Stories for Intermediate.
-This is one more story by Jack London from the collection of «Stories in English for pre-intermediate».
+This is one more story by Jack London from the collection of «Stories in English for intermediate».
 The story «The Apostate» is about a boy whose childhood is very similar to Jack London’s.
 It tells us about the life of children in America at the end of the 19th century.
 Hunger, exhaustion and labor were their destiny at that time.

 The text of the story is divided into 8 parts, each of them has 7 new words to learn.